top of page

 What Time Zone Am I In?

 I pulled out my Solo Girl's Travel Guide to Thailand Islands and Beaches and started rereading it.
 I read about the hostels and the full moon parties.
 I flipped to the back of the book for the first time and realized the author was in her mid-20s!
-I thought to myself "oh man, what have you gotten yourself into Jen," just as the plane was landing in the pouring rain in Phuket...
+I thought "Oh man, what have you gotten yourself into Jen?" just as the plane landed in the pouring rain in Phuket...

 Recent Posts